-In Hertfordshire we have levels of support for children and young people in education, according to their needs.
-The levels start with support in mainstream education and go up through a range of specialist provisions.
+In Hertfordshire we have different levels of support for children and young people in education, according to their needs.
+The levels start with support in mainstream education and go up through a range of specialist provisions (we call this 'ladder of support' the Graduated Offer).

 Ask SALI Advice Line

-Ask SALI advice line is a new resource for local schools and settings.
-The advice line will be staffed by the SEND Information Guidance and Advice Officers.
-Their knowledge of the different SEND pathways and first-hand experience of working with services means that they are well equipped to support schools and settings.
+Ask SALI advice line is a resource for local schools and settings.
+The advice line is staffed by SEND Information Guidance and Advice Officers.
+Their knowledge of different SEND pathways and first-hand experience of working with services means that they are well equipped to support schools and settings.
 They work alongside schools to make sure that children's needs are identified as early as possible and that support is put in place to enable children to overcome barriers to learning, and thrive in mainstream settings.

-Ask SALI advisors will speak to SENDCOs and other professionals, working with schools to support in developing practice, answer questions and to find answers.
+Ask SALI advisors speak to SENCos and other professionals, working with schools to support in developing practice, answer questions and to find answers.
 By providing support to schools in this way, children’s needs will be met earlier which means that they may not need more high-level support in the future.
-Learn more about ASK SALI.

 SEND Implementation Support Officers